Abelkrijgtalles/mojang-maps-wiki/advanced/config.md

 ````
 For example, I've changed message 2 and 4 in this version of `messages.json`

-If you want the rest of the messages in a different language then English and don't want to translate yourself, set `language` to your language code (list of language codes can be found [here]), reload the server, and follow the steps of [Using custom messages/text].
+If you want the rest of the messages in a different language then English and don't want to translate yourself, set `language` to your language code (list of language codes can be found [here]), reload the server, and follow the steps of [Using custom messages/text](#using-custom-messagestexts).

 [here]: https://github.com/Abelkrijgtalles/mojang-maps-data/blob/main/README.md#the-following-codes-can-be-used-as-language
-[Using custom messages/text]: #using-custom-messagetexts